Get insider access

 -22.3 dB

 The OnePlus Buds Pro 2's noise isolation performance is decent.
 They have an ANC system and perform better than the OnePlus Buds Pro Truly Wireless.
-They have three different noise cancelling settings: 'Faint', 'Smart', and 'Extreme', so you can select the right amount of isolation to fit your needs.
-Even when using the 'Extreme' mode, they still have some trouble adequately blocking out the low rumble of bus and plane engines.
-They do a better job when it comes to mid-range sounds like ambient chatter and an okay job of reducing high-pitched noise like the whirl of fans.
+They have three different noise cancelling settings: 'Faint,' 'Smart,' and 'Extreme,' so you can select the right amount of isolation to fit your needs.
+Even when using the 'Extreme' mode, they still have trouble adequately blocking out the low rumble of bus and plane engines.
+They do a better job with mid-range sounds like ambient chatter and an okay job of reducing high-pitched noise like the whirl of fans.
+We even retested their noise isolation after firmware update 186.186.101 and noticed no difference in performance.
+If you're looking for OnePlus earbuds with a better noise isolation performance, particularly in the bass range, check out the OnePlus Buds 3 Truly Wireless.

 7.6